v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex3_M365_Apps.md

 1. You should still be logged into LON-DC1 as **Administrator** and password **Pa55w.rd**.

-2. The **Microsoft 365 admin center** should still be open in your Edge browser from the prior lab, where you should be logged into Microsoft 365 as Holly Dickson.
+2. The **Microsoft 365 admin center** should still be open in your Edge browser from the prior lab, where you should be logged into Microsoft 365 as Holly Spencer.
 In the left-hand navigation pane, select **Users** and then select **Active users**.

 3. You will begin by testing whether a user **without** an appropriate Microsoft 365 license can install Microsoft 365 Apps for enterprise.
 For this test, you will use **Laura Atkins**.
 Your lab hosting provider has already created an on-premises user account for Laura, but she does not have a Microsoft 365 user account.
 You will create a Microsoft 365 account for Laura, but you will not assign her a Microsoft 365 license.